 I struggle with things that don't make logical sense or aren't fair, just or reasonable.

 I'm no good at lying and I can overshare a bit.
+See above for an example.

 If you've got loads of stuff you want me to do, either stagger it or give me a clear set of deadlines so I can plan and manage everything I've got to do rather than plate spinning.
 I'm a big fan of a Kanban and visual organising systems to work collaboratively.